-For all activities held in the gym, student spectators and children unaccompanied by parent or guardian will be expected to remain in the gym; except during half-times and intermissions.
+For all activities held in the gym, student spectators and children unaccompanied by parents or guardian will be expected to remain there except during half-times and intermissions.
 Anyone choosing to loiter in the hallways instead of watching the events will be asked to leave the premises.
 Because of safety issues, our staff cannot satisfactorily conduct the event and provide necessary supervision of wandering, restless youngsters.
-We would appreciate parents that are attending with their children providing proper supervision.
+We would appreciate parents attending with their children providing proper supervision.